Connections-Business-Directory/Connections/README.txt

 This a major update to Connections it is recommended to backup before updating.

 = 0.8.7 =
 This a major update to Connections it is recommended to backup before updating.

+= 0.8.8 =
+This a major update to Connections it is recommended to backup before updating.

+= 0.8.9 =
+This a major update to Connections it is recommended to backup before updating.